 - 1. Cell phone use in the classroom and clinical setting will be determined by the instructor if the phone is to be used for academic purposes.
 No personal cell phone calls or texting are allowed during class.
 Emergency calls will be routed to the instructor through the nursing department (505) 454-2521. - 2.
-Smoking, including electronic cigarettes, is prohibited in all buildings on campus or in clinical sites.
-Smoking is discouraged prior to clinical or during clinical breaks as cigarette odor may remain on clothing and may be offensive to the client. - 3.
-Eating or drinking beverages is prohibited in the client's room, hallway, or nurse's station during clinical rotations.
+Smoking of any kind, including electronic cigarettes, is prohibited in all buildings on campus or in clinical sites.
+Designated smoking areas are posted on campus. (see website for specific locations) - 3.
+Eating or drinking beverages is prohibited in simulation labs, computer labs and during clinical rotations except for designated area in those facilities.